MicrosoftDocs/OfficeDocs-SharePoint-PowerShell/sharepoint/sharepoint-ps/sharepoint-online/Add-SPOSiteScriptPackage.md

 Add-SPOSiteScriptPackage -Title "Install Contoso flow" -Description "Installs the new Contoso flow in a list" -ContentPath "c:\scripts\site-script-package.zip"
 ```

+This example adds a site script package as a zip file containing a manifest.json with script actions as exemplified above, as well as a Dataverse solution zip file with a Power Automate flow definition.

 ## PARAMETERS

 ### -ContentPath